 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Drink enough fluids to keep your urine pale yellow. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your care team about other helpful tips and medicine that is available to help stop or lessen these symptoms.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea and/or constipation. - If you have diabetes, keep good control of your blood sugar level.
+Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain.

-- If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
-Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you are not able to move your bowels, check with your care team before you use enemas, laxatives, or suppositories. - Ask your care team about medicine that can lessen or stop your diarrhea and/or constipation. - If you have diabetes, keep good control of your blood sugar level.
-Tell your care team if your glucose levels are higher or lower than normal. - Keeping your pain under control is important to your well-being.
-Please tell your care team if you are experiencing pain. - Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
+Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.